isomerpages/moe-fairfieldsec/_cca/Clubs and Societies/Christian Fellowship.md

 <b>Ms Esther Lim Si Xiu</b><br><br>

 Ms Esther Lim Si Xiu was a Fairsian and grew up in FMSP and FMSS.
-As a student in Fairfield Secondary back in 2000 to 2003, she had the opportunity of being a Student Councillor and that was indeed a growth journey and an enriching experience to her.
-Her teachers at Fairfield also imparted to me this passion to journey alongside teenagers and encourage them to persevere on in the challenges that they may face.
-That was why she chose teaching as my first career and she was a Secondary School teacher for 10 years.
+As a&nbsp;student in Fairfield Secondary back in 2000 to 2003, she had the opportunity of being a&nbsp;Student Councillor and that was indeed a growth journey and an enriching&nbsp;experience to her.
+Her teachers at Fairfield also imparted to me this passion to&nbsp;journey alongside teenagers and encourage them to persevere on in the challenges&nbsp;that they may face.
+That was why she chose teaching as my first career and she was a&nbsp;Secondary School teacher for 10 years.
 </p>
 </div>